ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/01-restaurant-classes.md

   * Declared in the `starfleetsubs.data.enums` package

 See the [Starfleet Subs Menu](#starfleet-subs-menu) section below for descriptions of what each class should contain.

+**Python** - these files should include complete type annotations and achieve **0.00% imprecise** status in Mypy using strict type checking.

 ## Time Requirements